CodingRaemajor/MediLinkAI/README.md

 User fills in name, age, gender, and symptoms

-Symptoms are analyzed by Amazon Bedrock (Claude v2)
+Symptoms are analyzed by Amazon Bedrock (Titan Text G1)

 If critical terms are detected, an alert is sent via Amazon SNS